 Sawyer Seminars: Documentary Media and Historical Transformations

-The Sawyer Seminars presented by Indiana University’s Center for Documentary Research and Practice are designed to bring filmmakers, historians, legal scholars, film and media scholars, anthropologists, cognitive scientists, and journalists together.
-It consists of several two-day conferences, hosted by the Indiana University Cinema, and includes film screenings, lectures, panels, and roundtables.
-Each conference will address the relationship between documentary and major historical transformations—colonialism, human rights, neoliberalism—examining how documentaries both reveal and shape socio-political change.
+The Sawyer Seminars presented by the Center for Documentary Research and Practice are designed to bring filmmakers, historians, legal scholars, film and media scholars, anthropologists, cognitive scientists, and journalists together.
+Each conference will address the relationship between documentary and major historical transformations, examining how film can both reveal and shape socio-political change.

 PREVIOUS SAWYER SERIES